 You can stay in touch with us by subscribing to our e-newsletter in the meantime.

 Thank you for your support.
 Yours in Adventure and Life Changing Treks, The Big Heart Team

-An opportunity to accompany your daughter (or granddaughter / niece) on a micro-adventure in one of our stunning locations.
+An opportunity to accompany your daughter (or granddaughter/niece) on an overnight camping adventure.

 Part proceeds from this tour will support Essentials 4 Women SA.

 For disadvantaged women, Essentials 4 Women SA aim to provide the basic, but costly, items for feminine hygiene including sanitary products and underwear.

 Their passion for helping women promises to help empower and enhance the wellbeing and dignity for some of the most vulnerable people in our community.